bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 `user` events can be used to register or update a user's attributes with Bucket. `company` allows the same, and additionally, allows associating an user with a company on the Bucket side.
-Finally, `event` is used to track feature usage across your application.
+Finally, `event` is used to custom events in your application.

 The following example shows how to register a new user, and associate it with a company: